 The relatively modern wardrobe of the two women, and the suggestion that this photograph was taken in Eastern Europe, led us to examine photographs of the Yugoslav Wars in the early 1990s.
 An image of Dragan Vasiljković, the commander of a Serb paramilitary unit called the Knindže who was found guilty of war crimes by the Republic of Croatia, appears to show similar fatigues:

-In fact, the Committee in Solidarity with the People of El Salvador (CISPES) features this photograph on their web site and states that it was taken in 1989 and shows a “Guerrilla Theatre” performance at Emory University in Atlanta, Georgia:
+We uncovered another copy of this image on the web site for CISPES, the Committee in Solidarity with the People of El Salvador (CISPES), where it is presented as a photograph taken in 1989 of a “Guerrilla Theatre” performance at Emory University in Atlanta, Georgia:

 We reached out to CISPES for more evidence that this was a theatrical production and they provided us with images showing a physical copy of this photograph which featured the words “Emory College Atlanta Mar 89” scrawled on the back: